idvoretskyi/horizon.io/_posts/2016-07-26-permission-tutorial.md

 * Horizon [authentication][authdoc] documentation
 * Horizon [permissions][permdoc] documentation
 * [Complete source code][repo] of the Thinkmark demo

-> Note that this post has been updated to use the Horizon 2.0 API

 [install Horizon]: /install/
 [Getting Started]: /docs/getting-started/